CloudLabsAI-Azure/Github-Copilot/Labfiles/Exercise-5.md

 >**Note**: If you are unable to see any suggestions by GitHub Copilot in VS Code, please restart the VS Code once and try again.

+## Lab objectives

+You will be able to complete the following exercises:

+- Understand the code already available for you
+- Use GitHub Copilot to refactor the code
+- Review the refactored code and understand how it works
+- Use GitHub Copilot Chat with code to refactor the code
+- Create unit test functions
+- Push code to your repository from the codespace

-## Task 1: Understand the code already available for you.
+## Task 1: Understand the code already available for you

 ### Installing C Sharp (C#) extension in VS Code